-On a shared-use path approach to a roadway intersection, placement of an advance warning sign should be at a minimum distance that is equal to the stopping sight distance of the fastest expected path user in advance of the location to which the sign applies.
+On a ~~shared-use~~shared-use path approach to a roadway intersection, placement of an advance warning sign should be at a minimum distance that is equal to the stopping sight distance of the fastest expected path user in advance of the location to which the sign applies.
 The advance placement distance should not be less than 50 ft.

-An intersection or advance traffic control warning sign may carry a Advanced Street/Shared-Use Path Name (W16-8P) plaque to identify the intersecting road or path, as appropriate for the approach.
+An intersection or advance traffic control warning sign may carry a Advanced Street/~~Shared Use~~Shared-use Path Name (W16-8P) plaque to identify the intersecting road or path, as appropriate for the approach.